michal-glos-brq/mri-toolbox/README.md

 #  MRI Toolbox

+This repository was developed as a part of a job interview for Alzheimer-detecting diagnosis system.

 The `mri-toolbox` is a Python 3 module equipped with CLI scripts.
 The module offers the following capabilities:
  - Conversion of DICOM to NifTI files.
  - Reshaping and resizing of NifTi images.